 Note that all the wireless chargers recommended below are our own opinions.
 They are picked based on 1). the criteria listed above 2). our own personal using experience 3). reputation research we did, mostly gathering what other people say about the item.

 Need to cover all your bases?
-With Ventev, you can use the charger as a pad or stand and it supports both Qi and PMA -- so there are no worries about whether or not it will work with your phone.
-It's compatible with Samsung, LG, Google, Motorola, HTC, Microsoft, Kyocera, and latest iPhone models as well.
+With Yootech, you can use the charger as a pad and it supports all Qi-enabled phones — so there are no worries about whether or not it will work with your phone.
+Besides Samsung Galaxy series, it’s also compatible with LG, Google, Motorola, HTC, Microsoft, Kyocera, and latest iPhone models as well.

-- Slightly on the pricier side for a wireless charger.
+- On the budget-friendly side for a wireless charger.